ShaunaGordon/hugo-lucid-dream/CONTRIBUTING.md

-# Contributing to Dream Plus
+# Contributing to Lucid Dream

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to Dream Plus theme, which is hosted by [UtkarshVerma](https://www.github.com/UtkarshVerma/hugo-dream-plus) on GitHub.
+The following is a set of guidelines for contributing to Lucid Dream theme, which is hosted by [ShaunaGordon](https://www.github.com/ShaunaGordon/hugo-dream-plus) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 **NOTE: PRs and Issues must be described according to their respective templates while submitting an issue/PR.
 Fail to do so, and there'll be no response/support from the maintainers whatsoever!**